CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

 DON'T VOTE!

 By voting you are supporting representative democracy.
 Fuck representative democracy.
 It's horribly underoptimized.
-If we decrease voter turnout enough something must happen to overthrow representative democracy and replace it with something better!
+If we decrease voter turnout enough, something must happen to overthrow representative democracy and replace it with something better!

-Centralizing power appears to have often been a bad thing throughout history. representative democracy centralizes power with politicians.
+Centralizing power appears to have often been a bad thing throughout history.
+Representative democracy centralizes power with politicians.
 Better than aristocracies, but still not ideal.
 "Capitalism is the worst economic system, except for all the others."

 I've come to a conclusion given these two insights: (i) your vote doesn't matter and (ii) supporting representative democracy is bad.
 My conclusion is you shouldn't vote, or at the very least you should waste your vote.